nitoba/the-movie-app/README.md

 cd the-movie-app
 ```

-Run this command to install the dependencies.
+Run this command to install the dependencies and add your credentials looks like on the `.env.example` file:

+VITE_REACT_APP_API_KEY=your-api-key

 ```bash
 npm install